 GeneCards Summary for CST3 Gene

 CST3 (Cystatin C) is a Protein Coding gene.
-Diseases associated with CST3 include macular degeneration, age-related, 11 and cerebral hemorrhage.
+Diseases associated with CST3 include macular degeneration, age-related, 11 and cerebral amyloid angiopathy.
 Among its related pathways are Disease and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include protease binding and cysteine-type endopeptidase inhibitor activity.
 An important paralog of this gene is CST2.

 UniProtKB/Swiss-Prot for CST3 Gene

 As an inhibitor of cysteine proteinases, this protein is thought to serve an important physiological role as a local regulator of this enzyme activity